arangodb/kube-arangodb/docs/design/recovery.md

 Let's consider a situation where we had a ArangoDeployment in Cluster mode (3 DbServers, 3 Coordinators, 3 Agents) with Local storage attached (only one K8s Node in the K8s cluster).

-Due to some reason the ArangoDeployment was deleted (ETCD storage has been wiped out) and we want to recover it.
+Due to some reason the ArangoDeployment was deleted (e.g. ETCD storage has been wiped out) and we want to recover it.
 Fortunately, we have a backup of the data on the disk.

 To recover the ArangoDeployment we need to: